Tomas Osmeña: Rift with Mike Rama

-Mayor of Cebu City (2016-2019)
+Mayor of Cebu City (2016–2019)

-On October 15, 2015, Osmeña, together with his vice mayoralty candidate Nestor Archival and candidates for councilor filed their certificates of candidacies to Cebu City COMELEC for the 2016 elections.
+On October 15, 2015, Osmeña, along with his vice mayoralty candidate Nestor Archival and candidates for councilor filed their certificates of candidacies before the Cebu City COMELEC for the 2016 elections.
 He was challenging Rama who defeated him by 5,928 votes in the 2013 elections.
 Joining Osmeña was his former nemesis turned ally Mary Ann de los Santos running as councilor, who was allied with then Mayor Mike Rama but left Rama's group Team Rama and joined Osmeña's BOPK after she was removed from the committee in-charge of reconstructing the Cebu City Medical Center.
 De los Santos also ran against Osmeña for the mayoralty post in the 2007 elections.

-In the 2016 elections, Osmeña defeated Rama by 33,894 votes and was proclaimed as Mayor of Cebu City on May 10, 2016 however, his vice mayoralty candidate Archival was defeated by incumbent Vice Mayor Edgardo Labella.
+In the 2016 elections, Osmeña defeated Rama by 33,894 votes and was proclaimed as Mayor of Cebu City on May 10, 2016 however, his running-mate Archival was defeated by reelectionist Vice Mayor Edgardo Labella.

 On May 14, 2019, he was defeated by Edgardo Labella.
 Labella led the mayoral race with 265,738 votes, followed by Osmeña with 246,813 votes.

+Legal issue

+Ombudsman Samuel Martires, in a 13-page Resolution dated February 29, 2024, penalized Osmeña with of a one-year suspension for obstruction of justice.
+It “shall be converted to a FINE in the amount equivalent to his basic salary for one (l) year," the Office ruled.
+The grave misconduct complaint was filed on August 30, 2018 by Cebu City Police Office, Police Senior Superintendent Royina Marzan Garma, based on the release of Amaca, Apparece and Cuevas from the Parian Police Station on August 24, 2018.

+Vice Mayor of Cebu City (since 2025)

 Personal life

 Osmeña is married to Margarita "Margot" Lim Vargas who they have one child, Ramon Miguel V. Osmeña.

-He started dating Margot in 1969 but had to leave the Philippines for the United States in 1972 together with his parents when martial law was declared by Philippine President Ferdinand Marcos.
+He started dating Margot in 1969 but had to leave the Philippines for the United States in 1972 together with his parents when martial law was declared by Philippine President and dictator Ferdinand Marcos.
 They eventually got married in 1983.

-Osmeña has one grandchild, Ana Margarita Victoria "Anita" Osmeña, the daughter of Ramon Miguel and Ana Gabriela Beatriz "Bea" Osmeña.
+Osmeña has one grandchild, Ana Margarita Victoria "Anita" Osmeña, the daughter of Ramon Miguel and his wife Ana Gabriela Beatriz "Bea" Villegas.

-On November 6, 2011, Osmeña's mother Lourdes de la Rama-Osmeña passed away at the age of 98 while being confined in a hospital in Bacolod City.
+On November 6, 2011, Osmeña's mother Lourdes de la Rama-Osmeña died at the age of 98 in Bacolod City.
+One of his longtime political allies and close friends, the late Cebu 1st District Rep. Raul V. del Mar, was also his second cousin through their shared great-grandfather Nicasio Chiong Veloso.